 This two-year program requires 48 units of graduate-level coursework.
 The curriculum emphasizes a sophisticated understanding of the sources, pathways, exposures, health impacts and control measures for environmental exposures—including pesticides, air pollution, vector-borne diseases, climate-forcing pollutants, waterborne infectious diseases and industrial contaminants—at the household, workplace, community, regional and global levels.
+Students should reference the Berkeley Compendium of EHS Expertise to supplement their required courses with electives.
 Students must also complete a full-time summer internship, as well as a capstone or thesis project demonstrating their ability to synthesize the core areas in global environmental health with application to environmental health problems encountered in the real world.

-- PH 270: Introduction to Environmental Health Sciences – 3 units
+- PB HLTH 270: Introduction to Environmental Health Sciences

-- PH 200L: Health and Social Behavior Breadth – 2 units
+- PB HLTH 200L: Health and Social Behavior Breadth – 2 units

-- PH 200J: Health Policy and Management Breadth – 2 units
+- PB HLTH 200J: Health Policy and Management Breadth – 2 units

-- PH 292: EHS Masters Seminar (EHS Career Pathways) – 1 unit
+- PB HLTH 292: EHS Masters Seminar (EHS Career Pathways) – 1 unit

-- PH 270A: Exposure Assessment and Control I – 3 units
+- PB HLTH 270A: Exposure Assessment and Control I – 3 units

 - Electives: 9–15 units